Walking Tour of London Labyrinths

 How and when can I register?

 Registration via EventBrite is now open!
 Click here to purchase tickets and complete the registration process.
-(Tickets are transferrable to another person, but are not refundable.)
 Please use our contact form if you have questions.

 Where will we start and finish?
 What are the transport links?